Relja/netvlad/README.md

     netID= 'vd16_tokyoTM_conv5_3_vlad_preL2_intra_white';
     paths= localPaths();
     load( sprintf('%s%s.mat', paths.ourCNNs, netID), 'net' );
+    net= relja_simplenn_tidy(net); % potentially upgrate the network to the latest version of NetVLAD / MatConvNet

 Compute the image representation by simply running the forward pass using the network `net` on the appropriately normalized image (see `computeRepresentation.m`).